GIRA/PhysicalBits/docs/README.md

 You can use Physical Bits to build engaging projects using different types of robots.
 Want to know if your robot kit works with Physical Bits?
 See the [supported boards](./getting_started/BOARDS.md) for more info.

-Happy programming :)

 ## Examples

 Here we have a simple line follower robot that uses just one sensor to detect the black line.

 ![line_follower](./img/line_follower.gif)

-This robot uses an ultrasonic sensor to try to keep a constant distance from my hand.
+This next robot uses an ultrasonic sensor to try to keep a constant distance from my hand.

 ![keep_distance](./img/keep_distance.gif)

-And this robot will wander around the room trying to avoid the obstacles it finds on its way.
+And this robot will wander around the room trying to avoid any obstacle it finds on its way.

 ![avoid_obstacles](./img/avoid_obstacles.gif)

+These are just some of the many projects you can build using Physical Bits.

+Happy programming :)

 ---